 As we mentioned, this can be daunting.
 Providing you take the time to read up on the necessary processes and fill out all forms with care, you should be fine.

 International shipping: customs Declaration CN22 or CN23

-These forms are required on all international shipments outside the EU.
+Customs declarations are required forms on all international shipments.
 The form you need will depend on the value or weight of the shipment.
 The forms include details of the goods that are being shipped.
 They also include their values.
 Make sure you fill in the form clearly, in block capitals.
 The documents are scanned electronically using optical character recognition.
 If letters or numbers aren’t clear it could result in errors.
 It could also result in returns or delays.
 Include as much relevant information as possible about the goods.
 This helps to avoid delays or the need for customs officials to open the item.

 A commercial invoice is required for shipping packages outside the EU.
 Currently, you do not need a commercial invoice for packages within the EU.
 Filling in your commercial invoice correctly means a greater chance of your packages arriving on time.
 Need some help getting it right?
 Of course, we have a complete guide on our blog, including full instructions on how to fill in a commercial invoice.